5hadowblad3/5hadowblad3.github.io/_pages/about.md

 ## Bugs Hunting
-Tens of CVEs and Bugs have been detected by our fuzzers.
+Tens of CVEs and thousands of bugs have been detected by our fuzzers.
-A partial of them can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).
+A partial of vulnerabilities can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).
+We also list the bugs found for specific softwares [here](https://smtfuzz.github.io).

 ## Funding and Cooperation
 Our work **Pangolin** published in **S&P 2020** has been successfully deployed in the Huawei tool-chain